Stewie

 Every new hire restarts from zero

-Onboarding means reading thousands of lines of code with no behavioral reference.
+Onboarding means reading thousands of lines of code with no behavioral reference — whether it's a new hire, a vendor team, or an internal tools handoff.
 Months pass before they're autonomous.

 How It Works